An entire day at sea today, so I thought I’d write about how I came to be such a champion adventurer.

-So how did I come to be such a champion adventurer, eh?
-Not really the likely sort I guess – spent most of my teenage years picking my nose playing video games and dreaming of the day a girl might, you know, talk to me.
-Being born ginger meant a couple of things.
-First up, I was born without a soul, as are all ginger children.
+I’m not really the likely sort I guess – spent most of my teenage years picking my nose playing video games and dreaming of the day a girl might, you know, talk to me.
+Being born ginger, I was born without a soul, as are all ginger children.
 The only downside of which (so far) is that I have nothing to sell to Satan.
 Which is a shame as I’d really like to know how to play the guitar.
 Being a ginge also meant that I wasn’t allowed to play football, sing in tune, ballroom dance or frequent the gym.

 I turned then, as all gingers must, to a distraction, something to keep me occupied whilst my peers were busy doing other stuff like drinking White Lightening and sniffing glue.
 Luckily (for me), the distractions that were chosen for me (it could not have been any other way) were Movies and Music.
 Specifically, rowdy, sexy, hot n’ sweaty ROCK N’ ROLL, at its best.
 Now I say this because there were other avenues for a young ginger boy to explore.
 I could have turned to that great hollow musical brocade that is religion, hoping one day baby Jesus might give me a soul for my birthday.
 I could have turned completely inward and romanced my love of the world of Tolkien all the way into full-on Dungeons & Dragons Comic Book Guy geekdom.
 I could have got into computer programming and spent hours and hours entranced in source codes, 1s and 0s.

 No, not for me – my love was movies and my vice was music and I set out to live them to the max.
 I say this was not my choice rather that it was chosen for me.
 I say this with good reason.